Sanjanadhananjayaa/mslearn-dp100/instructions/02-automated-ml.md

 ## Review the best model

-After the experiment has finished; you can review the best performing model that was generated (note that in this case, we used exit criteria to stop the experiment - so the "best" model found by the experiment may not be the best possible model, just the best one found within the time and metric constraints allowed for this exercise!).
+After the experiment has finished; you can review the best-performing model that was generated (note that in this case, we used exit criteria to stop the experiment - so the "best" model found by the experiment may not be the best possible model, just the best one found within the time and metric constraints allowed for this exercise!).

 1. On the **Overview** tab of the automated machine learning run, note the best model summary.

 2. Select the **Algorithm name** for the **best model** to view the child-run that produced it.

  - The best model is identified based on the evaluation metric you specified (*AUC_Weighted*).
-To calculate this metric, the training process used some of the data to train the model, and applied a technique called *cross-validation* to iteratively test the trained model with data it wasn't trained with and compare the predicted value with the actual known value.
+To calculate this metric, the training process used some of the data to train the model and applied a technique called *cross-validation* to iteratively test the trained model with data it wasn't trained with and compare the predicted value with the actual known value.
- - From these comparisons, a *confusion matrix* of true-positives, false-positives,true-negatives, and false-negatives is tabulated and additional classification metrics calculated - including a Receiving Operator Curve (ROC) chart that compares the True-Positive rate and False-Positive rate.
-The area under this curve (AUC) us a common metric used to evaluate classification performance.
+ - From these comparisons, a *confusion matrix* of true-positives, false-positives,true-negatives, and false-negatives is tabulated, and additional classification metrics are calculated - including a Receiving Operator Curve (ROC) chart that compares the True-Positive rate and False-Positive rate.
+The area under this curve (AUC) is a common metric used to evaluate classification performance.

     ![](images/step22.png)